 Determine if an Image You Are Using Is Stolen

-Edited by Richelle, Eng, Anonymous, JMA and 3 others
+Edited by Richelle, Eng, JMA, Graeme and 2 others

 With today's technology, we can search the internet and check for our images and determine if they have been stolen or misused.
 While many already know there is a plagiarism checker for the articles we write, some may not realize there is also what is called Reverse Image Search engine query that is available online and with Google Image Search itself.
 It can make our lives easier, tracking our photos for duplicates and other related results on the net.
 It works especially well for the hardworking photographer and others on the internet.
 The reverse image search engine has content-based image retrieval (CBIR), meaning it analyzes the content of the image, referring to the texture, color, shape, or other information and characteristics of the image other than of the meta tag such as text, tag and description.
 This content will become the basis of the application to arrive at their result.
 Though it's not 100 percent accurate when the image has been altered, there is still a big chance of finding related results for the specific image.
 Below are the methods you can use to determine if an image your are using is stolen.

 - 2 How to use Google Image Reverse Image search?